LuaxY/fleek-technical-test/README.md

 ### Docker

-Or if you prefer to run it inside docker container, don't forget to export http server port and mount unencrypted/encrypted volumes to have something persistent.
+Or if you prefer to run it inside docker container, don't forget to expose http server port and mount unencrypted/encrypted volumes to have something persistent.

 ```shell script
 docker build -t fleektest .